placerda/architecture-center/docs/solution-ideas/articles/secure-ml-architecture-fsi-content.md

 4. The inbound and outbound network traffic is configured according to the public internet access requirements.
 Some service tags are registered to allow proper traffic according to the [documentation](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-secure-workspace-vnet?tabs=required%2Cpe%2Ccli).

-5. All resources (Azure ML Workspace, Storage Account, AKV, and ACR) use private endpoints allocated in a customer VNet to ensure the private traffic.
+5. All resources (Azure ML Workspace, Storage Account, Azure Key Vault, and Azure Container Registry) use private endpoints allocated in a customer VNet to ensure the private traffic.

 6. The customer VNet for Azure ML can also communicate with other VNets through peering.
 For example, it is essential to securely connect to a Data Lake storage to use the data from different layers: bronze, silver, and gold, when developing ML models.

 7. Once the Data Scientists concluded their experiments in the Compute instances they can move forward with implementing the pipelines using more robust computation (Compute Clusters).

 8. They can also deploy the models for Batch or Real-Time consumption through Inference endpoints deployed on Managed Online Endpoints.
 All these endpoints are secured by Private Endpoints connected with the other Azure ML resources.